 213.21: Would it make sense to provide a minimum value for a PTKSA lifetime?
 At some point, a PTKSA must have a lifetime so short that the STA will not have sufficient time to perform location determination with the AP for which the PMK lifetime is close to expiry.

 I think min and max for lifetimes would be implementation specific.
 I am inclined not to specify the lifetimes in the specification – as any such values would need to consider all the uses for the PTKSA; it would be best to leave this to the implementation/higher level entities that understand the purpose of setting up the SA.
+Certification programs typically test this, at least implicitly.

+We don’t have a minimum association lifetime; it is also application dependent.

 Resolution: No change to the draft.